Library Addition: Signed First of Ray Bradbury’s S is for Space

 Marcia served as part of a three-person crew editing both “Star Wars” and “Return of the Jedi.”
 On the first film, she worked alongside Paul Hirsch and Richard Chew and was personally responsible for editing the Battle of Yavin — otherwise known as the iconic “trench run” sequence near the end of the film.

-I wanted to do this obit because the attack on the Death Star is one greatest, best-edited action scenes in all of film history.
+I wanted to do this obit because the attack on the Death Star is one off the greatest, best-edited action scenes in all of film history.

-The swift inter-cutting between different shots does a great job of ratcheting the tension up.
+The swift inter-cutting between different shots does a great job of ratcheting up the tension.
 Indeed, the state of the film when Marcia Lucas started working on it included two Luke trench attack runs, the first where he used the targeting computer that was unsuccessful.
-She had a huge role in salvaging a film that George Lucas thought was a failure upon viewing the first rough cut, helping turn into a film masterpiece.
+She had a huge role in salvaging a film that George Lucas thought was a failure upon viewing the first rough cut, helping turn it into a masterpiece.

 Library Addition: Signed First of Andrew Vachss’ Flood